braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/in-app_messages/create.md

 ---
-nav_title: Create an In-App Message
+nav_title: Creating an In-App Message
-article_title: Create an In-App Message
+article_title: Creating an In-App Message
 page_order: 0
 description: "You can create an in-app message using the Braze platform using campaigns, Canvas, or as an API campaign.
 This article will guide you through this process."
 channel: